 Furthermore, this tent gives you plenty of living space.
 It's 75 inches tall and has 90 square feet of floor space.
 Its polyester material offers maximum breathability, and its color-coded parts make it very easy to set up.
 You also get two doors and multiple interior pockets to help keep the tent organized.

 Unfortunately, The Big Agnes Tensleep is also pretty expensive.
-It costs between $450 and $500.
 Also, it’s vestibule can be difficult to customize exactly how you want it.
 That said, this is a very good tent that provides several different camping options.
-It has a 5 out of 5-star rating on Amazon.

 - WeatherTec System patented welded floors and inverted seams keep water out, Spacious interior, room to stand and move